coco875/socket-plus/README.md

 # socket-plus
- a librairie in python to comunicate more efficiently possible designed for game
+A librairie in python to comunicate more efficiently possible.

+to use put socket_plus in the same directory of your project